Surajkumarjha07/SwiftRide-payment-service/README.md

 ✅ Initiate and create Razorpay's payment order
 ✅ Saves payment details to database
 ✅ Track payment status - `pending`, `success`, `failure`
-✅ Integrated with Rate-Limiter (Token Bucket Algorithm) to prevent the server from being exploited by a single user or captain

 -----------------------------------------------------------------------------------------------------------------------------------------------